 “Slow Down and Appreciate all You are Blessed with on Christmas Eve”

-It’s within these moments and hours that we should all take the time to be grateful for all that we have on this Christmas Eve: the people that are in our lives on this day, the food we are blessed with, the community that surrounds us, and the freedom we have.
+It’s within these moments and hours that we should all take the time to be grateful for all that we have on Christmas Eve: the people that are in our lives on this day, the food we are blessed with, the community that surrounds us, and the freedom we have to celebrate such a day.
 It sounds cliche, but with all the hustle and bustle that comes with this day – amidst all the eating and relaxing – it makes it harder to slow ourselves down and appreciate things to the extent we do on the 25th of December.

 Christmas truly is bigger than one singular day, it’s a feeling.
-Since Christmas Eve promotes a great deal of emotions and feelings, it’s on us to take the time to truly process and appreciate all the good we have on this particularly double sided chaotic/relaxing day.
+Since Christmas Eve promotes a great deal of emotions and feelings, it’s on us to take the time to truly process and appreciate all the good we have on this particularly paradoxical (chaotic/relaxing) day.
 God bless and have a Merry Christmas Eve.